Skip to content

 • Clean Code: Write code for humans first.
 Use descriptive names and small functions.

-• Clean Architecture: Maintain clear boundaries between layers (Engine, HAL, RPC).
+• Hexagonal Architecture: Maintain clear boundaries between core, ports, and adapters (Engine, HAL, RPC).
 See Architecture Documentation.

 • Follow the rules defined in .cursorrules.